rksvc/mpv-manual/docs/command-interface/property-list.md

 `clipboard`

-:   The clipboard contents, only works when native clipboard
+:   The clipboard contents.
+Only works when native clipboard is
-    (`--clipboard-enable`) is supported on the platform.
+    supported on the platform.
 Depending on the platform, some sub-properties, writing to properties, or change notifications are not currently functional.

     This has a number of sub-properties:

     `clipboard/text` (RW)

-    :   The text content in the clipboard (Windows, Wayland and macOS only).
-Writing to this property sets the text clipboard content (Windows only).
+    :   The text content in the clipboard.
+Writing to this property sets the text clipboard content

-    `clipboard/text-primary`
+    `clipboard/text-primary` (RW)

-    :   The text content in the primary selection (Wayland only).
+    :   The text content in the primary selection (X11 and Wayland only).

     <div class="note" markdown="1">